 Barbecue chicken's main attraction is its sweet and tangy sauce, a red glaze often based on ketchup.
 It's the sauce, not the method of preparation, that makes it "barbecue" -- the chicken itself can be cooked either on the grill or in the oven.
-This is a classic American dish you can eat year-round.
-It pairs well with a wide variety of side dishes, especially sweet vegetables that provide a complement to the spicy, tangy sauce.
+This is a classic American dish you can eat year-round and work into virtually any menu.

 For an outdoor summer meal featuring barbecue chicken, picnic salads are almost mandatory.
 Potato salad, coleslaw and macaroni salad are all possible choices -- or, if you're feeling generous, serve all three.
 Macaroni salad almost always has a mayonnaise-based dressing but both potato salad and coleslaw can be prepared with a vinegar-based dressing if you prefer.
 For variety, try adding bacon to your potato salad and other thinly shaved vegetables such as fennel and red bell pepper to your coleslaw.

 As long as you've fired up the grill for barbecue chicken, why not put some vegetables on the coals as well as the main course?
 Grilled corn on the cob is a fine choice -- the sweetness of the corn balances the tang of the barbecue sauce.
 Grilled zucchini, red bell peppers, asparagus, baby artichokes and tomatoes are just some of the possibilities.
 Skewers of mixed vegetables, brushed with a little olive oil, work as well.

 If you're serving oven-baked chicken with barbecue sauce, try serving an oven-baked side dish to accompany it.
 A classic baked potato would work, as would oven-roasted potatoes.
 A side dish of mixed roasted vegetables is another good choice -- try sweet potatoes or winter squash, turnips, broccoli or cauliflower.